Dental Implant Costs

 Fear & Finances: The Biggest Objections

-The thing we hear from nearly every person we meet who needs dental implants is either “I’m afraid that getting dental implants will hurt!” or “I’m afraid that paying for dental implants will hurt!” and sometimes we hear both!
+The questions we hear from nearly every person we meet who needs dental implants are either, “I’m afraid that getting dental implants will hurt!” or, “I’m afraid that paying for dental implants will hurt!”
+Sometimes we hear both!
 The truth is that having to sit with your mouth open while a dentist works on your teeth is intimidating to most people, and implants are not the cheapest dental solution around.

-The good news is that sedation dentistry is allowing people, even those who have had terrible dental traumas growing up, to experience going to the dentist in a whole new way.
-Our office provides both IV Sedation and Conscious Oral Sedation for people who need help relaxing and who don’t want to feel anything physically or emotionally while in the dentist’s chair.
-Click here to learn more about Sedation Dentistry.
+But I have good news for the first problem—sedation dentistry.
+Sedation allows patients to experience peace at the dentist—even those who have had terrible dental traumas from the past.
+Our office provides both IV Sedation and Conscious Oral Sedation for people who need help relaxing or who don’t want to feel anything physically or emotionally while in the dentist’s chair.

-The bad news is that the cheapest dental solution is always a cleaning and exam.
-In other words prevention is ALWAYS cheaper than treatment.
-At the point when teeth need replacing, the only cheap option is doing nothing, which carries its own cost: toothlessness.
-Implants definitely cost more than cleanings and that is because they are an entirely different service just like getting a routine oil change is always less expensive than getting a car re-made at a collision shop after it has been totalled.
-Implants take a tooth or even a whole mouth that has been totalled and they bring it back to life, restoring function and beauty.
-Implants are not the cheapest treatment in a dental office; however, that does not mean that you always have to pay an arm and a leg.
-There are almost always several options available to you depending on your health and your budget.
-Schedule a free “Meet and Greet” implant consultation today and discover your options for treatment and financing.
+And the answer to anyone’s fear of cost is that the cheapest dental solution is the simplest—a cleaning and exam.
+In other words, prevention ALWAYS proves cheaper than treatment.
+At the point when teeth need replacing, the only cheap option is doing nothing, which carries its own cost—toothlessness.
+Just like getting a routine oil change costs less than getting a car repaired or rebuilt at a collision shop after an accident, cleanings are necessary for the “upkeep” of your dental health.
+But, if you do need the big repair provided by implants, you don’t always have to pay an arm and a leg.
+We can almost always provide several options for you depending on your health and your budget.